Tips on Applying for Welfare Benefits

-You apply by submitting an application to the welfare office in person or by mail.
+You apply by submitting an application to the county assistance office in person or by mail.
 You can also apply on-line using the COMPASS website.
-A Common Application Form is used for most programs and is available from any welfare office.
+A Common Application Form is used for most programs and is available from any public assistance office.
 A separate application form is used for energy assistance programs.
-The application must be returned to the local district welfare office that serves your area.
+The application must be returned to the local disrict county assistance office that serves your area.

 What if you can’t complete the application form?

 You should fill out as much of the form as you can and sign it.
-If you are having trouble filling it out, a worker at the welfare office can help you complete it, if needed.
+If you are having trouble filling it out, a worker at the public assistance office can help you complete it, if needed.
 You can also ask a friend or relative to help.

 Can someone else apply for you?